eclipse-platform/eclipse.platform.ui/infocenter-web/README.md

 * Import the `infocenter-web` Maven project using File->Import->Existing Project.
 * Add some documentation plugins to the `infocenter-web/infocenter-app/src/main/webapp/WEB-INF/plugins` directory.
 * Register the plugins in `infocenter-web/infocenter-app/src/main/webapp/WEB-INF/configuration/org.eclipse.equinox.simpleconfigurator/bundles.info`
-* Install required Maven POMs from Eclipse Platform:
-   ``git clone -q --depth 1 https://github.com/eclipse-platform/eclipse.platform.releng.aggregator && mvn install -N -f eclipse.platform.releng.aggregator/eclipse-platform-parent && mvn install -N -f eclipse.platform.releng.aggregator/eclipse.platform.releng.prereqs.sdk``
 * Execute a Maven build in `infocenter-web`
 ** Either within Eclipse, right-click on `infocenter-build.launch` and select _Run As -> infocenter-build_
-** Or from command-line using the command `mvnw`
+** Or from command-line using the command `mvn -Pbuild-individual-bundles`
 * For Tomcat only.
 In `conf/server.xml` add `URIEncoding="UTF-8"` to the connector element, for example ``<Connector port="8080" URIEncoding="UTF-8" etc.>`` If this step is not performed search will fail if the search term contains non ASCII characters.